Obscuretone/obscuretone.github.io/public/posts/en/credentialism.md

 None of this means formal education is unimportant.
 Fundamentals matter: data structures, algorithms, networking, databases, operating systems, security, and software design all show up in real work.

 Fundamentals matter.
 The real question is whether there is only one valid way to learn and demonstrate them.
+Opportunity@Work uses the term STARs for workers "skilled through alternative routes," arguing that many workers without bachelor's degrees have skills that are [not captured by degree-first screening](https://opportunityatwork.org/our-solutions/stars-insights/ "careers, credentials, evidence | Opportunity@Work").

 In practice, strong engineers keep learning throughout their careers.
 Tools change, platforms change, architectures change, and the useful half-life of specific implementation knowledge can be short.
 The durable skill is the ability to learn accurately, reason from first principles, and apply judgment in context.